Distribution Prompting: Understanding the Expressivity of Language Models Through the Next-Token Distributions They Can Produce: Experiments

 \subsection{Approximation of LM-generated Distributions}

-Building on the findings of \citet{morris2023languagemodelinversion}, who demonstrate that input text can be largely reconstructed from output distribution logits using a trained inversion model, we hypothesize that LM–generated distributions are intrinsically easier to approximate than distributions we experimented in \cref{Vanilla Distribution}, irrespective of their entropy levels.
+Building on the findings of \citet{morris2023languagemodelinversion}, who demonstrate that input text can be largely reconstructed from output distribution logits using a trained inversion model, we hypothesize that LM-generated distributions are intrinsically easier to approximate than distributions we experimented with in \cref{Vanilla Distribution}, irrespective of their entropy levels.

 To evaluate this hypothesis, we conduct a comparative analysis between vanilla target distributions (\cref{LossForEntropy}) and target distributions derived from LM outputs.
 We conducted our experiments on Llama3.2-1B.
 We construct target distributions by randomly sampling a prompt—i.e., a sequence of random token indices—and using the model's next-token output as the target distribution for evaluation.
 We compute the entropy of each LM-generated output distribution and use it as the target entropy in our training objective, as defined in \cref{LossForEntropy}.
 For each, we construct a corresponding vanilla next-token distribution with matched entropy.
 To mitigate initialization variance, we tune 25 prompt initializations per target and report the minimum loss.
 Hard prompt tuning is evaluated on 100 such distributions, each paired with a matched-entropy vanilla distribution.